NguyenLoi851/CrowdFunding/README.md

 4. Nested Route must use keyword index={true}

-5. When use tailwind, must add className, example <input type="text"> will not have outline.
-True: <input type="text" className="outline">
+5. When use tailwind, must add className, example < tag input type="text"> will not have outline.
+True: < tag input type="text" className="outline">